promptmike/github-learn-notes/github-foundations-part-1-of-2/06-code-with-github-codespaces/unit-3-of-7-personalize-your-codespace.md

 # Personalize your Codespace

+> 📘 Note: These notes follow a two-line progressive summary method.
+> The apparent repetition is intentional — each line consolidates previous material to reinforce recall.

-With dotfiles and Settings Sync, you can define a dev container to customise your Codespaces Codespaces are customisable from the repository
+With dotfiles and Settings Sync, you can define a dev container to customise your Codespaces
+> Codespaces are customisable from the repository

 ## What you can customize